 The installation of proper amounts of continuous insulation maximizes the full R-value of the insulation products.
 Continuous insulation on outbound exterior walls, alone are in tandem with interior insulation efforts, is the most efficient way of achieving improved R-values.

 Rigid foam plastic sheathing materials are commonly used for continuous insulation because of their relatively high R-value per inch and low cost to meet or exceed energy code requirements.
 [We discuss the pros and cons of Rigid Foam Sheathing here and here.]

 How Tape Is Being Used with Continuous Insulation

 Improving the energy efficiency of all buildings will reduce the consumption of non-renewable fossil fuels, lessen dependence on foreign sources of that energy, and curtail greenhouse gas emissions.
 That’s all good, but what does this have to do with tape?

-It is obvious to us that as customers demand more energy-efficient homes and building codes become more strict, adhesive technologies will play a major role in application and effectiveness of ci.
+It is obvious to us that as customers demand more energy-efficient homes and building codes become more strict, adhesive technologies will play a major role in the application and effectiveness of ci.

 In the long run, continuous insulation not only dramatically reduces building management costs, but the improvements in efficiency, help the building industry move closer to carbon neutrality and a more sustainable environment.